Skip to main content

 • Wishlist page slug: usually /pages/wishlist.

 Use Live preview before saving.
-You’ll see exactly how the heart button looks on Dawn.
+You will see exactly how the heart button looks on Dawn.

-Magic Wishlist branding settings panel with primary color picker, heart icon style options, and wishlist display mode for the Shopify Dawn theme
+Magic Wishlist branding settings panel with primary color picker, heart icon style options, and wishlist display mode for Shopify Dawn theme customization

 Turn on recovery emails